 Viola coronifera W.Becker

-Viola coronifera is one of Violas with leaves arranged in a rosette.
+Viola coronifera is one of the Violas with leaves arranged in a rosette.
 The rosettes are flattened, solitary or few to several, up to 4 inches (10 cm) tall and up to 2 inches (5 cm) in diameter.
 The leaves are green, ovate and up to 0.3 inch (0.7 cm) long.
 The flowers are 5-petaled, bright yellow-orange, located at the base of the leaves and form a crown at the top of the rosette, hence its species name.
 They appear in late spring to early summer.

 USDA hardiness zones 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).